-- pause: feed reading can be disabled temporarily by user - retry: tolerate temporary errors.
-For example, feed2imap will report errors only after 10 failures. - images: download images found in feed. feed2imap can download images and attach them to the email. - filter: if we can apply arbitrary filters to the feed output. feed2imap can apply filters to the unparsed dump of the feed. - exec: if users can configure arbitrary comands to run on new entries. feed2imap has a execurl parameter to execute commands, but it receives an unparsed dump of the feed instead of individual entries - reply: if the generated email 'from' header is usable to make a reply. rss2email has a use-publisher-email setting (off by default) for this, for example, feed2exec does this by default. - digest: possibility of sending a single email per run instead of one per entry
+- pause: feed reading can be disabled temporarily by user. in feed2exec, this is implemented with the pause configuration setting, the catchup option can also be used to catchup with feed entries. - retry: tolerate temporary errors.
+For example, feed2imap will report errors only after 10 failures. - images: download images found in feed. feed2imap can download images and attach them to the email. - filter: if we can apply arbitrary filters to the feed output. feed2imap can apply filters to the unparsed dump of the feed. - reply: if the generated email 'from' header is usable to make a reply. rss2email has a use-publisher-email setting (off by default) for this, for example. feed2exec does this by default. - digest: possibility of sending a single email per run instead of one per entry